 There are many advantages to seeking the aid of a law school admissions consultant:

-#1 Finding the right law school
+#1 Finding the Right Law School

 Firstly, admissions consultants can go over with you which schools may be the best fit for your personal and academic needs, rather than just choosing the easiest law schools to get into.
-Narrowing down your list of potential law schools to the ones you have the best chance of being accepted to can streamline the admissions process and save you a lot of time and money.
-A law school admissions consultant can review your experiences and your stats, and based on these, advise you on where you have the best chance of getting accepted or what you'll need to do to boost your chances of getting in to your top choice law school.
-Admissions consultants have the inside knowledge to help you find out what admissions committees are looking for and how to wow them.
-If your goal is to get into very competitive law schools, like Columbia Law or Stanford Law, a law school admissions consultant is a great idea, since your application will need to be very impressive.
+Narrowing down your list of potential law schools with a consultant to the ones you have the best chance of being accepted to can streamline the admissions process and save you a lot of time and money..
+They are experts at doing this because they have done this themselves when they applied to law school:

-#2 Expert admissions advice and guidance
+#2 Expert Admissions Advice and Guidance

 Would you like to see examples of law school personal statements that got accepted?
 Check this out:

-#3 Professional application review
+#3 Professional Application Review

-#4 LSAT test prep
+#4 LSAT Test Prep

-The LSAT is a big challenge.
 Law school admissions consultants offer personalized tutoring for the LSAT for students, as well as advice on how to study for the LSAT and tips on choosing the right LSAT test date.
 Law school admissions consultants usually have additional study resources for students, too, such as practice exams and practice LSAT questions.
 If you prefer group courses to one-on-one consultations, law school advisors will know of useful LSAT prep courses you can take to make sure you're ready for this challenging test.
-If you're looking to skip the LSAT altogether, a law school advisor can point you in the direction of any law schools that don't require the LSAT.
+They can help you get organized and feel more confident about your LSAT prep:

 Looking for some LSAT study advice?
 We've got you covered:

-#5 Interview prep
+#5 Interview Prep

 Along with application review and test preparation, admissions consultants give guidance on how to prepare for a law school interview.
 This is perhaps one of the most nerve-racking aspects of the law school admissions journey, but also one of the most important ones.

-Interview skills are acquired skills - no one is born with them.
-This is why interviews are often so feared - students are never certain whether they are ready for the law school interview questions they'll face on the day of their interview.
+For many, interview skills are not inborn, and because of this most students are never certain whether they are ready for the law school interview questions they'll face on the day of their interview.
 But if you use the help of a law school admissions consultant, you will be certain that you are ready.
 The job of a law school consultant is not to let you interview until you are absolutely, 100% ready.
-By using mock law school interviews and giving personalized feedback, the consultant will help you hone the right interview question strategies and appropriate interview behavior.
-These skills will be useful to you for the rest of your life!
-There is really no other way to prepare and improve your interview skills.
-This is you golden opportunity to learn what you do right and what still needs improvement.
+We’ve heard a lot of success stories from students who weren’t natural-born interviewers (like most of us), but managed to succeed with the help of our consultants!:

-#6 Help with financial aid applications
+#6 Help with Financial Aid Applications

 How to Find the Best Law School Admissions Consulting Service

-Do You Research
+Do Your Research

 Read Reviews

 After you find some services that appeal to you, check out their reviews and students’ feedback.
 Make sure to review verified feedback.
 Find out how the services helped students in the past and whether the students express satisfaction with the help they got.
 Make sure the service has proven tack record of success.
+Take a look at a few of our reviews here:

 Set Up a Free Consultation

 Law school admissions consulting services should offer free strategy calls or free first consultations if they are legitimate.
 Take advantage of these calls to learn more about the service and how it can help you get accepted.
+Here’s how we help students in their free initial consultations:

 Can Law School Admissions Consulting Help Me Get Accepted?